cloudera/hue/docs/sdk/sdk.md

 job designs in the database.)

 In addition to the web server, some Hue applications run daemon processes "on the side".
-For example, Beeswax runs a daemon ("beeswax_server") that keeps track of query states.
+For example, Spark runs a daemon ("livy_server") that keeps track of the Spark shells of the user.
 Running a separate process for applications is the preferred way to manage long-running tasks that you may wish to co-exist with web page rendering.
-The web "views" typically communicate with these side daemons by using Thrift (e.g., for Beeswax query execution) or by exchanging state through the database.
+The web "views" typically communicate with these side daemons by using Thrift (e.g., for Hive query execution) or by exchanging state through the database.

 Interacting with Hadoop